Aavtic/ass_parser/README.md

  # Introduction

  AssParser is based on the principle of easy to read write and modify `.ass` files.
-This is the first version of `ass_parser`and now currently only have the features to modify `.ass` file.
+You can create, modify and edit ASS files however you want using this tool.

  # Example

 Creating a simple `Advanced SubStation Alpha` `(.ass)` file with default values!